johnfedoruk/bangular/aio/content/guide/glossary.md

 and performing other similar actions that cause the application to replace one view with another.

-The Angular component router is a richly featured mechanism for configuring and managing the entire view navigation process, including the creation and destruction of views.
+The Bangular component router is a richly featured mechanism for configuring and managing the entire view navigation process, including the creation and destruction of views.

 In most cases, components become attached to a router by means